 Can a 12 year old decide what happens about contact?

-The Children (Scotland) Bill may extend or remove the mention of the age of 12.
+The 2020 Children (Scotland) Act removes this mention of age 12.
+Although that legislation hadn’t been enacted at February 2024 the court will now consider the views of much younger children.
 Whatever the age, the views of a child are not the deciding factor, although the older the child the more impact their views will have on the final decision.